-SQL: we all pretend to be experts at it, and mostly get away with it thanks to StackOverflow.
-Paired with our vast experience of learning how to code in the 90s, our field work of PHPMyAdmin and LAMP stacks basically makes us experts.
+SQL: We all pretend to be experts at it.
+Most of us get away with it, thanks to a combination of StackOverflow searches and an overreliance on ORMs.
+Paired with our vast experience of learning how to code in the 90s, our fieldwork of PHPMyAdmin and LAMP stacks basically make us experts.
 Go ahead and chalk up a win for your resume.

 SQL has been around longer than our careers have, so why start a series on it now?
-Surely there’s sufficient enough documentation that we can Google the specifics whenever the time comes for us to write a query?
+Surely there’s sufficient documentation to Google syntax whenever we need to write a query?
 That, my friends, is precisely the problem.
-Regardless of what tools we have at our disposable, some skills are better learned and practiced by heart.
+Regardless of what tools we have, some skills are better learned and practiced by heart.
 SQL is one of those skills.

-Sure, SQLAlchemy or similar ORMs might protect us here-and-there from writing raw queries.
+Sure, SQLAlchemy or similar ORMs might protect us here and there from writing raw queries.
 Considering SQL is just one of many query languages we'll use regularly (in addition to NoSQL, GraphQL, JQL, etc.), is becoming a SQL expert really that critical?
-In short, yes: relational databases are not only here to stay, but thinking in queries as a second language solidifies one's understanding of the fine details of data.
+In short, hard yes.
+Relational databases are not only here to stay, but thinking in queries as a second language solidifies one's understanding of the fine details of data.
 Marc Laforet recently published a Medium post which drives home just how important leaning on SQL is:

 What’s even more interesting is that when these transformation scripts were applied to the 6.5 GB dataset, python completely failed.
 Out of 3 attempts, python crashed 2 times and my computer completely froze the 3rd time… while SQL took 226 seconds.

-Keeping logic out of our apps and pipelines and in SQL results in exponentially faster execution, while also being more readable and universally understood than whatever we’d write in our language of choice.
-The lower down we can push application logic in our stack, the better.
-This is why I’d much prefer to see the datasphere saturated with SQL tutorials as opposed to Pandas tutorials.
+Keeping logic out of our apps and pipelines and in SQL results in exponentially faster execution while also being more readable and universally understood than whatever we’d write in our language of choice.
+The lower we can push application logic in our stack, the better.
+This is why I’d much prefer to see the data sphere saturated with SQL tutorials instead of Pandas tutorials.

 Relational Database Terminology

-I hate it when informational material kicks off with covering obvious terminology definitions.
-Under normal circumstances, I find this to be cliche, unhelpful, and damaging to an author's credibility; but these aren't normal circumstances.
-In SQL, vocabulary commonly has multiple meanings depending on context, or even which flavor database you're using.
-Given this fact, it's entirely possible (and common) for individuals to rack up experience with relational databases while completely misinterpreting fundamental concepts.
-Let's make sure that doesn't happen:
+I hate it when informational material kicks off by covering obvious terminology definitions.
+Under normal circumstances, I find this to be cliche, unhelpful, and damaging to an author's credibility, but these aren't normal circumstances.
+In SQL, vocabulary has multiple meanings depending on the context or flavor database you're using.
+Paired with the prevalence of ORMs, it's not only possible for engineers to "get by" with a poor understanding of SQL, but this trend is becoming the norm.

 • Databases: Every Database instance is separated at the highest level into databases.
 Yes, a database is a collection of databases - we're already off to a great start.

-• Tables: The meat and potatos of relational databases.
-Tables consist of rows and columns which hold our sweet, sweet data.
-Columns are best thought of as 'attributes', whereas rows are entries which consist of values for said attributes.
+• Tables: Tables consist of rows and columns that hold our sweet, sweet data.
+Columns are best thought of as 'attributes,' whereas rows are entries consisting of values for said attributes.
 All values in a column must share the same data type.

-• Primary keys: Identification tags for each row of data.
-The primary key is different for every record in the relational database; values must be provided, and they must be unique between rows.
+• Primary keys: The main identifier for each row of data.
+The primary key is different for every record in the relational database.
+They typically take the form of incrementing integers or identifiers such as GUIDS.

 • Foreign keys: Enable data searches and manipulation between the primary database table and other related databases.

-• Objects: A blanket term for anything (including relations) that exist in a schema (somewhat PostgreSQL-specific).
+• Objects: A blanket term for anything (including relations) that exists similarly in a schema (somewhat PostgreSQL-specific).

-• Views (PostgreSQL): Views display data in a fashion similar to tables, with the difference that views do not store data.
+• Views (PostgreSQL): Views display data similarly to tables, with the difference that views do not store data.
 Views are a snapshot of data pulled from other tables in the form of a query; a good way to think about views is to consider them to be 'virtual tables.'

-• Functions (PostgreSQL): Logic for interacting with data saved for the purpose of being reused.
+• Functions (PostgreSQL): Logic for interacting with data saved to be reused.

 In MySQL, a schema is synonymous with a database.
-These keywords can even be swapped to use SCHEMA and DATABASE interchangably in MySQL.
-Thus, using CREATE SCHEMA acheives the same effect as instead of CREATE DATABASE.
+These keywords can even be swapped to use SCHEMA and DATABASE interchangeably in MySQL.
+Thus, using CREATE SCHEMA achieves the same effect instead of CREATE DATABASE.

 We've got to start somewhere, so it might as well be with database management.
 Admittedly, this will be the most useless of the things we'll cover.
 The act of navigating databases is best suited for a GUI.